sstrigler/tumbsup/README.md

 Tumblikes
 ========

-A web based tool that allows you to download all photos you 'liked' at Tumblr as a ZIP file.
+A web based tool that allows you to download all photos and videos you 'liked' at Tumblr as a ZIP file.
 Tumblikes is based on node.js.

 Prerequisites
 -----------